frequently asked questions

 do you ship internationally?

-yes --i am happy to ship worldwide. please allow extra time for international orders and be aware that tracking is unreliable outside of the US. international shipping takes quite a bit longer; 2-3 weeks is not unusual.
+yes --i am happy to ship worldwide. please allow extra time for international orders and be aware that tracking is very unreliable outside of the US. international shipping takes quite a bit longer; 2-3 weeks is not unusual.

 please note that any international tax or duty fees are the responsibility of the buyer. customs or import duties are charged once the package reaches its destination country, and i cannot guarantee whether you will (or will not) be charged any additional taxes.

 of course! if you are ordering something as a gift, please type a gift note in the 'order notes' at checkout, and use the recipients' name and address in the 'ship to' section.